Why Mediations Fail & How to Achieve Better Results

 Continuing Education Credit

-*This program is pending approval for 1.0 ethics credit in CA, IL, NY and NJ.
+*This program was approved for 1.0 ethics credit in CA, IL, NY and NJ for the live event only.

 In 2018, for the fourth year in a row, Richard P. Byrne has been named one of the Top 3 Mediators in the United States by The National Law Journal Reader Rankings Survey and was voted a Top 3 Mediator by the 2018 Corporate Counsel Best of Survey.
 For the third straight year, in 2018, he was named a National Law Journal Alternative Dispute Resolution Champion, as part of a select group of only 46 nationwide.
 Mr. Byrne was also voted a Top Ten Mediator by the New York Law Journal Reader Rankings Survey for 4 consecutive years (2014, 2015, 2016, 2017) and he was the recipient of the 2014 “Mediator of the Year Award” by the Institute of Jewish Humanities.
 (Click here for full bio).